adrianababakanian/gatsby-personal-site-netlify/src/pages/design/dinestination/index.md

 We investigated a series of task analysis questions in order to drive the development of our interface — by considering tasks performed by the target user, we were able to optimize our interface for the user’s needs.
 This task-driven design methodology lead us to create the following distillation of tasks that the UI should support, parameterized by levels of complexity:

 #### Easy
 * &rarr; Find restaurants nearby with short wait times.
-If users sets destination as their current location or very close to it, the interface will provide restaurants nearby sorted in order of shortest wait time.
+If users sets their destination as their current location or very close to it, the interface will provide restaurants nearby sorted in order of shortest wait time.
 So if a user wanted to use this app when they are already at the location they need to be at, they do not necessarily have to find restaurants along a path.
 This will allow them to still find restaurants and their wait times, but just in their vicinity.
-* &rarr; (See detailed description with Interface Design) Ability to filter restaurant options by dietary restrictions/preferences/price.
+* &rarr; Ability to filter restaurant options by dietary restrictions/preferences/price.
 This filtering is very simple but powerful and can be applied to many situations — suppose the user is craving a certain type of cuisine, or is going out with a group of people who need vegan options on the menu.
 This helps the user further narrow down restaurants easily, without having to explore each option and mentally cross them out.
-It also helps in not querying excess information to the user and distracting them when they are trying to quickly choose a place to eat.
+It also helps in not querying excess information from the user and distracting them when they are trying to quickly choose a place to eat.

 #### Moderate
-* &rarr; (See detailed description with Interface Design) Set destination you’re heading to and the time you need to be there in order to get suggestions about where to eat along the way.
+* &rarr; Set destination you’re heading to and the time you need to be there in order to get suggestions about where to eat along the way.
 This task will combine the estimated wait time on top of trip time to provide a better judgment of whether or not to select a specific restaurant to dine at.
 This helps the user plan their time and will automatically suggest restaurants that will fit into their schedule once an arrival time is set.
 * &rarr; Allowing users to set a departure time in the future to plan their schedule in advance.
 For example, the user is planning on going to a concert later that night and wants to start planning their day in the morning, so they can set the time they estimate they will be departing for dinner.
 This task will pull information about wait times based off the departure time the user specified.

 #### Difficult
-* &rarr; (See detailed description with Interface Design) User wants to see details of a restaurant suggested by the app via the heatmap, such as its rating, the actual wait time, etc. This task entails selecting a restaurant suggested on the heatmap and learning more about it.
+* &rarr; User wants to see details of a restaurant suggested by the app via the heatmap, such as its rating, the actual wait time, etc. This task entails selecting a restaurant suggested on the heatmap and learning more about it.
 It will also provide users with the ability to be more informed about the restaurant other than just its name, distance, and wait time, so the user will not have to rely on another app to find more information.
 * &rarr; Incorporating take-out orders synchronized with when you should go to pick up the food.
 The user will input what time they are leaving by, and the app will suggest to them when to order their food.
 Otherwise, the user will order food, and the app will suggest to them when they should leave by.
 If the user tries to order food in a not timely manner, the app will warn them.
 * &rarr; Smart calendar integration and notifications to help busy users manage their days.
 * &rarr; Crowdsource data from users regarding the accuracy of wait times to improve our algorithms.

 #### Extreme
-* &rarr; Integrate service with hardware, for example - coordinating your route with a Kiwi robot delivery.
+* &rarr; Integrate service with hardware.
+For example, coordinating your route with a Kiwi robot delivery.

 Ultimately, after the contextual inquiry and task analysis processes we defined the following key tasks for our interface to be required to optimally perform:

-* &rarr; Find restaurants based on the user’s time and destination constraints.
+* __&rarr; Find restaurants based on the user’s time and destination constraints.__
-* &rarr; Filtering restaurant results by user preferences.
+* __&rarr; Filtering restaurant results by user preferences.__
-* &rarr; Select a restaurant to navigate to from the heatmap based on restaurant details.
+* __&rarr; Select a restaurant to navigate to from the heatmap based on restaurant details.__

 ## Competitive Analysis
 We performed in-depth analysis of both direct and indirect competitors to inform our understanding of the target user’s needs, gain familiarity with the existing market, and determine both strengths and points of improvement for existing solutions.
-Take a look at the <a href="https://paper.dropbox.com/doc/Contextual-Inquiry-Task-Analysis-Competitive-Analysis--ALuXAoZ6pRhPtNdlQ5wv3jLgAg-pgCTA8208BeAzDLTtF6G9/" target="_blank" class="cycle">detailed results of our analysis</a>!
 We made an effort to include competitors that are not just Android applications — doing so allowed us to think outside of the box of mobile app development.
 Competitors included Google Maps, Google Popular Times, Yelp, Nowait, Waitly, OpenTable, Soylent, Postmates, drive-through fast food, and Uber.

-The aforementioned competitors have “solved” the problems of eating in a hurry, getting to a destination, and finding nearby restaurants individually, but none of them compile this information effectively.
+The aforementioned competitors have “solved” the problems of eating in a hurry, getting to a destination, and finding nearby restaurants individually, but don't necessarily compile this information effectively.
 Most of our interviewees currently use a combination of several applications to achieve this task (e.g. Google Maps, Nowait, and Yelp), and even then, they aren’t getting the added features of incorporating a destination arrival time into the equation, or coordinating take-out.

 ## Low Fidelity Prototype
 I started the low fidelity prototyping process by storyboarding task scenarios of varying levels of complexity.
 Each of the storyboards below is accompanied by initial mocks of the screens required to perform the tasks in the storyboard.

-* &rarr; Easy Task: Filtering restaurant results
+* __&rarr; Easy Task: Filtering restaurant results.__

 ![](./assets/easy.png)
-* &rarr; Moderate Task: Set time & destination to find restaurant
+* __&rarr; Moderate Task: Set time & destination to find restaurant.__

 ![](./assets/medium.png)
-* &rarr; Difficult task: Analyze restaurant details
+* __&rarr; Difficult task: Analyze restaurant details.__

 ![](./assets/hard.png)

 I then made an interactive Invision prototype, which we put together into a <a href="https://www.dropbox.com/s/20s9httalqkfodu/160Vid.mp4?dl=0" target="_blank" class="cycle">video</a> showcasing the prototype performing in its target use case.